 Programmes which work on this sustained basis with employees and employers, providing one to one, tailored support for clients, are more likely to have greater success.
-Dis not enough to identify twenty jobs in a business and choose at random twenty disabled people to full those roles.
-There needs to be more individual support to ensure the business, the individual and the role are all the right Is for each other.
+It is not enough to identify twenty jobs in a business and choose at random twenty disabled people to fulfil those roles.
+There needs to be more individual support to ensure the business, the individual and the role are all the right fit for each other.